Many Oklahomans are grappling with a significant amount of debt.

 - DIY plans: DIY debt settlement plans also let you reduce how much you owe.
 Instead of going through an agency, you complete the process yourself.
 This can cut down on agency costs, but it typically requires good communication and negotiation skills.

-- Debt management plan: A debt management plan, or DMP, can also offer debt relief – without hurting your credit score.
+- Debt management plans: A debt management plan, or DMP, can also offer debt relief – without hurting your credit score.
 With one, it may be possible to waive late fees, lower interest rates, and get a better handle on your payments.
 DMPs usually take 3 to 5 years to complete, but any enrolled debts should be resolved by the end of the program.

 - Bankruptcy: There are two main types of personal bankruptcy – Chapter 7 or Chapter 13.
 Both can help you manage your unsecured debts and stop harassing calls from debt collectors, but they can also hurt your credit score.
 Before declaring bankruptcy, speak with a bankruptcy attorney to see if it’s the best option for debt relief.